beckybeauchamp1/git-branching/readme.md

 * Fork, Clone, and Add WDI Curriculum as an Upstream Repo
 * Describe Github Features including Issues, Branches, and Pull-Requests
 * Fork and Clone Git Tricks Repo, Create a new Branch, and Make a Pull-Request
+* Create an Issue for this Lesson Repo

 ## Framing (10 min)